We’ve heard it all

 “The fact that you give the Flow Hive such praise says a lot – it’s an appalling thing for beekeeping”.

-Yes, we've had these comments about exactly the same article.
-We do see some humor in this and, quite frankly, "you can't please all the people all the time".
+Yes, we’ve had these comments about exactly the same lesson.
+We do see some humor in this and, as they say, “you can’t please all the people all the time”.

-But that's not our intent.
-In looking at the Flow Hive our intent is to step back from one of the most disruptive technologies to hit beekeeping and provide a balanced view.
+But that’s not our intent.
+In looking at the Flow Hive we want to step back from one of the most disruptive technologies to hit beekeeping and provide a balanced view.

-There will always be those who consider comments about Flow Hive "extreme" - in ether direction.
-But the fact that we have had such comments from both ends of the continuum is perhaps a clue that we have found at least some balance.
+There will always be those who consider comments about Flow Hive “extreme” – in ether direction.
+But the fact that we have had such comments from both ends of the continuum is perhaps a clue that we have found at least some balance in this lesson.

 So, what exactly is this Flow Hive thing?
 And why is it so controversial?
 Read on….